enzet/Emmio/README.md

 Press <kbd>q</kbd> to finish.

-After that algorithm will provide you a non-negative number called _rate_, that somehow describes your vocabulary.
-0 means you know not a single word of the language and infinity means you know absolutely all words in the frequency list.
+After completion, the algorithm provides a non-negative number called _rate_, that indicates your vocabulary level.
+A score of 0 means you don't know any words in the language, while infinity means you know every word in the frequency list.
+This rate is most useful for tracking your learning progress and comparing vocabulary levels between different users using the same frequency list.

-The better use of the rate is to track your language learning progress and to compare vocabulary of different people using one frequency list.
+There is no upper limit for the rate, if you know meanings of all words in a language, the rate is infinity.
+It’s finite though, if you don’t know meaning of at least one word.

 | Rate        | Level                            |
 |-------------|----------------------------------|